-Vaccines given before you get infected.
-These are called “preventive vaccines,” and you get them while you are healthy.
+Vaccines given before you get infected are called “preventive vaccines” or “prophylactic vaccines,” and you get them while you are healthy.
 This allows your body to set up defenses against those dangers ahead of time.
 That way, you won't get sick if you're exposed to them later.
-Preventive vaccines are widely used to prevent diseases like the flu, chicken pox, measles, mumps, rubella, polio, and hepatitis A and B.
+Preventive vaccines are widely used to prevent diseases like polio, chicken pox, measles, mumps, rubella, influenza (flu), hepatitis A and B, and human papillomavirus (HPV).

 Is There a Vaccine for HIV?

 No. There is currently no vaccine that will prevent HIV infection or treat those who have it.